In your yard: flies that don’t look like flies

 Robber fly standing on

-Robber flies are powerful and aggressive predators belonging to the Asilidae family.
+These flies are powerful and aggressive predators belonging to the Asilidae family.
 They’re also called assassin flies and like to ambush prey in flight.
-They’re found worldwide, except Antarctica, with over 7,000 species.
+There are over 7,000 species found worldwide except Antarctica.

 Share.